jeeschr/django-prelaunchr/README.md

 ## To do ##

-Should add a compress JS file to the gruntfile
 Code needs to be cleaned up

 CSS needs to be fixed

 Settings file needs to be added